Currency note bundle at Singhvi's seat rocks RS; Cong MP seeks probe, seat enclosures | Politics

 - India

-A wad of currency notes found from the seat allotted to Abhishek Singhvi in the Rajya Sabha rocked the Upper House on Friday with the opposition and ruling alliance MPs trading charges and the Congress MP demanding a probe into the 'security lapse'.
+A wad of Rs 500 notes found from the seat allotted to Abhishek Singhvi in the Rajya Sabha rocked the Upper House on Friday with the opposition and ruling alliance MPs trading charges and the Congress MP demanding a probe into the 'security lapse'.

 Singhvi also suggested that glass enclosures should be erected to prevent anyone from planting ''ganja'' on seats in an MP's absence.